mgifford/drupal-security/src/drupal.rst

     CONFIG_STAGING_DIRECTORY => '/another/directory/outside/webroot',
  );

-Set the $cookie_domain in settings.php and if allow the "www" prefix for your domain then ensure that you don't use the bare domain.
+Set the $cookie_domain in settings.php, and if you allow the "www" prefix for your domain then ensure that you don't use the bare domain.

 12) Advantages of Drupal 8
 --------------------------